thundermagic/sonarr_netimport/README.md

 Root folder for sonarr should be `/tv`.
 All TV series are added to `any` sonarr profile.
-If you want to change these two things, you can do it in the code, in the section
+If you want to change these two things, you can do it in the code, in the section;
 ```python
 sonarr_post_params = {
                 'addOptions': {'searchForMissingEpisodes': True},